Getting to Know Your Neighborhood: The North End

 Built in 1723, the Old North Church is Boston’s oldest standing church.
-The building’s historical significance was sealed on the night of April 18, 1775, when church sexton Robert Newman climbed the steeple and held two lanterns as a signal to Paul Revere that British troops were advancing on nearby Concord and Lexington by sea, not by land.
+The building’s historical significance was sealed on the night of April 18, 1775, when church sexton Robert Newman and vestryman Capt.
+John Pulling, Jr., climbed the steeple and held two lanterns as a signal to Paul Revere that British troops were advancing on nearby Concord and Lexington by sea, not by land.
 That event was later immortalized in Henry Wadsworth Longfellow’s poem “The Midnight Ride of Paul Revere” (“One if by land, two if by sea”).

-The church attracts more than 500,000 visitors a year, and it’s well worth taking the 30-minute guided tour (available Tuesday through Saturday, 10 am to 4 pm).
-Visitors can walk through the church’s crypt and view the 37 tombs, constructed between 1732 and 1860.
-The church boasts the oldest bells in North America (installed in 1745 and restored in 1975 in preparation for America’s Bicentennial), and they’re rung each Sunday.
-Tours are $5 for the church, $10 for the church and crypt.
+The church attracts more than 500,000 visitors a year, and it’s well worth taking the 15-minute guided tours of the gallery and the bell ringing chamber (typically available 11 am to 2 pm).
+The church’s crypt contains 37 tombs dating from 1732 to 1860 and is currently closed for restoration work.
+The church boasts the oldest bells in North America (installed in 1745 and restored in 1975 in preparation for America’s Bicentennial), and they’re rung every Sunday.
+General admission tickets are $5 and r tours are $10.

-Also known as the Christ Church in the City of Boston (Episcopal), the Old North Church holds services each Sunday at 11 am.
-Note: masks are required in the church, crypt, and gift shop.
+Also known as the Christ Church in the City of Boston (Episcopal), the Old North Church holds services every Sunday at 11 am.

 134 Salem St.

 This bakery can be found on many lists of top North End restaurants and bakeries.
-Bova’s has been baking and serving delicious Italian cookies, breads, and pastries, including ricotta cannoli, tiramisu, and chocolate-covered strawberries, since 1926.
+Bova’s has been baking and serving Italian cookies, breads, and pastries, including ricotta cannoli, tiramisu, and chocolate-covered strawberries, since 1926.
 Open 24 hours a day, it’s an ideal place to grab a late-night—or very early morning—snack.
-Masks are required.